PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 ```
 cbpi/notification
 ```
-### Craftbeerpi can send Kettle and Fermenterupdates on a defined frequency
+### Craftbeerpi can send Kettle and Fermenter updates on a defined frequency

 Some devices (e.g. [MQTTDeviceV4](https://innuendopi.github.io/MQTTDevice4/)) may require more frequent updates on kettle or fermenter.
 Therefore, the server has the ability to push updates for kettle and fermenter with a defined frequency even if there are no changes in the payload.
 This frequency can be defined with on the cbpi [settings page](settings.md) with the parameter `MQTTUpdate`

 ### You can also request updates on kettles, fermenters, actors and sensors from CraftbeerPi

-If your device or application requires an update on some itmes from craftbeerpi at a given time, you can also publish various topics and cbpi will respond with an update on the particular topic.
+If your device or application requires an update on some items from craftbeerpi at a given time, you can also publish various topics and cbpi will respond with an update on the particular topic.

 1. `cbpi/updatesensor` will update `cbpi/sensorupdate`
 2. `cbpi/updateactor` will update `cbpi/actorupdate`